KQM-git/TCL/evidence/characters/hydro/mona.md

 [Imgur](https://imgur.com/a/Q9uFZob)

 **Significance:**
 Not much as DPS Mona's optimal Attack string combo is 2AA + CA + JC.
 However, in the case of low-stamina scenarios, sequences that utilize her 3rd AA may be used.
 In these moments, how Mona jumps after her attack may provide positional advantages/disadvantages.
-Additionally, Mona is the only character that has two differing animations in her AA-sequence.

 ## Mona A4 passive only shows when she's active